adames-ouro/pybiplot/README.md

 - `Support for Overlaying Plots:` Users can decide to overlay the samples and loadings plots or display them side by side.

-- `Conditional Coloring based on Discrete Variables:` If provided, the plot can color samples based on the discrete variables' values.

 - `Dynamic Labeling:` The script supports dynamic labeling based on the actual values of the projected data, loadings, and explained variances.

 - `Arrow Representations for Loadings:` Loadings are represented as arrows, pointing in the direction and magnitude of the loading.